Break Ennui

 Time Capsule:

 If you’ve been with us since Shasta first posted three simple actions a week after inauguration, you may have written a letter to yourself describing how you felt in that moment, what was happening, and what you feared was next.
 Whether you have older letters or not, write one now for future-you.
+We’re not at the end of this thing.
 Then read any older letters you have.
-Have you accepted and forgotten things that once felt important?
+Maybe you write with a friend, or keep a diary.
+Check what you were worried about a year or more ago —have you accepted or forgotten things that once felt important?
 Or are you panicked now, where previously you might have been determined?
-Consider adding a “p.s.” to your new letter describing what you realized, then store them all for next time.
+Consider adding a “p.s.” to your new letter describing what you realized, then store them together for next time.

 Flashback: